tokensmith/otter/README.md

 - Define and inject your encryption key into the servletGateway.
 - Implement your DecryptSession between.
 - Inject you DecryptSession into the servletGateway.
-- Add routes that use the betweens.
+- Add routes that to the servletGateway

 #### Implement session class
 You will need to implement a session class which must have a copy constructor and a equals method.
 If either of those are not there Otter internals will Halt your requests.

+An example [session](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/security/TokenSession.java) can be found in the test suite.

 #### Encryption key
 Inject your encryption symmetric key into the servletGateway.